Hundreds of households lose TV coverage in Hawke's Bay

 It's a crisis for Home & Away fans as hundreds of Hawke's Bay households were left without television tonight.

-NZME understands a power outage has cut power to Mount Erin and the generator hadn't kicked in, and Freeview customers are affected.
+NZME understands a power outage has cut power to Mount Erin and the generator hasn't kicked in.
+Freeview customers have been affected.

 Freeview posted on Facebook saying they were aware of the issues, which had been escalated to the transmission provider, Kordia.